-- Ohio has new mandatory Trichomoniasis rules for all bulls entering Ohio from any other state (see below). - Nearly all states west of the Mississippi and some eastern states require a negative Trich test prior to entry. - Health Papers WILL NOT be written for bulls that do not meet destination state Trich requirements. - Therefore, it is strongly recommended that all bulls over 12 months of age be tested using a PCR test or if < 12 months have a virgin statement so that the bull will meet the requirements to enter into most states (see below). - Information for your vet on how to perform the test can be found at: - http://vetmed.iastate.edu/sites/default/files/vdl/disease-topics/Trichomoniasis-Sample-Submission.pdf
+- Ohio has mandatory Trichomoniasis rules for all bulls entering Ohio from any other state.. - Nearly all states west of the Mississippi and some eastern states require a negative Trich test prior to entry. - Health Papers WILL NOT be written for bulls that do not meet destination state Trich requirements. - Information for your vet on how to perform the test can be found at:

+$\underline{http://vetmed.iastate.edu/sites/default/files/vdl/disease-topics/Trichomoniasis-Sample-Submission.pdf}$